ACT-I-VATRIX serves up exclusive previews, specials, and guest comix.

 Wheeler drew a comic called Too Much Coffee Man.
 He currently submits many comics to the New Yorker who runs one every now and again.
 Just finished a graphic novel for Fantagraphics called Oil and Water (about the BP oil spill).

-TROY WILSON (EDITOR)
+TROY WILSON (EDITOR/CONTRIBUTOR)